 - Diesel fuel assumes a Winter Blend between December and April and a Biodiesel Blend for the remainder of the year.
-The weighted average cost is approximately 21% less per gallon based on a fixed forward pricing contract.
+The weighted average cost is approximately 1.7% less per diesel gallon based on a fixed forward pricing contract.
 CNG fuel assumes current pricing from our existing vendor.
-The budgeted CNG cost is approximately \$1.79 per Diesel Gallon Equivalent. - As it pertains to compensation, the budget incorporates a merit increase of up to 4% effective at each employee's next performance review date.
-For members of the Collective Bargaining Unit, the budget incorporates the wage scale adjustment in accordance with the Agreement.
-Market survey results for specific hard-to-recruit positions are not yet available; however, \$50,000 has been included in the budget in anticipation of any potential adjustments that are needed. - The Authority received the Request for Funding Application Forms from four organizations which have been approved by the Board and are reflected in the budget: - o \$35,000 from WE-cycle, a 501(c)(3) non-profit organization to support operational costs (\$25,000 for Aspen system and \$10,000 for new Basalt system); - o \$25,000 from Garfield Clean Energy to support three key program areas: - (1) Active Energy Management consultation services to RFTA for its facilities, and hosting of RFTA facilities on the Building Energy Navigator website. - (2) Programs to promote and increase availability/use of multi-modal transportation, and adoption of electric and CNG vehicles. - (3) Organizational admin, outreach, education, website and reporting. - o \$4,000 from Northwest Colorado Council of Governments to help fund the match for their Section 5310 Mobility Management grant from CDOT. - o \$3,500 from Lower Valley Trails Group (LoVa) to support operational costs. - Certain expenditures will be added into the budget through supplemental budget appropriation resolutions during the budget year when funding is available.
+The budgeted CNG cost is approximately \$1.65 per Diesel Gallon Equivalent. - As it pertains to compensation, the budget incorporates a merit increase of up to 4% effective at each employee's next performance review date.
+As part of the compensation review, a market survey was completed for all positions, with the exception of bus operators whose compensation is tied to their labor contract (Wage adjustments for full-time bus operators are scheduled in accordance with the Collective Bargaining Agreement).
+In general, the results indicate that the market average has increased for almost all pay grades; however, not all pay grades moved at the same rate.
+The budet reflects a combination of market adjustments and merit increases in order to remain competitive within the market. - The Authority received the Request for Funding Application Forms from six organizations which have been approved by the Board and are reflected in the budget: - \$100,000 from WE-cycle, a 501(c)(3) non-profit organization to support operational costs from Aspen to Basalt; - \$30,000 from Garfield Clean Energy to support three key program areas: - (1) Active Energy Management consultation services to RFTA for its facilities, and hosting of RFTA facilities on the Building Energy Navigator website. - (2) Programs to promote and increase availability/use of multi-modal transportation, and adoption of electric and CNG vehicles. - (3) Alternative fuels for building knowledge and demand for CNG, electric vehicles, and fueling infrastructure - \$4,000 from Northwest Colorado Council of Governments to help fund the match for their Section 5310 Mobility Management grant from CDOT. - \$10,000 from Lower Valley Trails Group (LoVa) and Town of New Castle to help as matching funds for a planning grant for LoVa trail construction. - o \$15,000 from U.S. Forest Service to fund a portion of the Maroon Creek Corridor Study - \$10,000 from Carbondale Arts and the Town of Carbondale to help as matching funds for a planning grant for a Rio Grande ArtWay Corridor Lighting Plan. - Certain expenditures will be added into the budget through supplemental budget appropriation resolutions during the budget year when funding is available.